Selecting A Settlement Agent

 Here at Clarity Conveyancing we genuinely care for each and every client we deal with.
 This allows us to then treat each transaction individually in its own right.
 If your shopping around in selecting a Settlement Agent we hope the below tips will assist you in your decision.

-Do you prefer email only contact, have work commitments that mean you can only speak out of normal business hours or you work away and only have small windows for face to face appointments?
+Do you prefer email only contact, have work commitments that mean you can only speak out of normal business hours or do you work away and only have small windows for face to face appointments?
 However you want to be contacted needs to be a consideration when selecting who will settle your property.
 Make sure that the Conveyancer you nominate will communicate with you, how best suits your needs.

-You will also need to consider if the Conveyancer will communicate effectively with your Real Estate Agent/Finance Broker/Bank.
+You will also need to consider if the Conveyancer will communicate effectively with your Real Estate Agent/Finance Broker/Banker.
 You need to know that the lines of communication are open between all parties that are working on the sale/purchase for you.

 EXPERIENCE – Who Will Be Working On Your File?